ozanozisik/orsum/README.md

 </code><br>

 <br>

+If you use orsum, please cite our publication:

+Ozisik O, Térézol M, Baudot A. orsum: a Python package for filtering and comparing enrichment analyses using a simple principle.
+BMC Bioinformatics.
+2022 Jul 23;23(1):293. doi: 10.1186/s12859-022-04828-2.

 <br>
 <br>
 This work is conducted in the Networks and Systems Biology for Diseases group of Anaïs Baudot (https://www.marseille-medical-genetics.org/a-baudot/).